sveltia/sveltia-cms-auth/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/sveltia/sveltia-cms-auth)

+Alternatively, you can clone the project and run [`wrangler publish`](https://developers.cloudflare.com/workers/wrangler/commands/#publish) locally.

 Once deployed, the worker URL (`https://<WORKER>.<SUBDOMAIN>.workers.dev`) will be provided.
 Copy it for Step 2.
 It will also be used in Step 4.

 ### Step 2.
 Register the worker as a GitHub OAuth app